Pot Roast Seasoning

 Of course, each of us has an opinion, so if you find the gravy a bit salty, add some extra water and increase the amount of cornstarch slurry to adjust to the extra liquid.

-Use pork, turkey, or chicken gravy mix if you prefer, when making a pork roast.
+Absolutely!
+And the pork roast is just as delicious.
+Use pork, turkey, or chicken gravy mix if you prefer, when making a pork roast

-🥗 What to Serve with Beef Arm Roast
+🥗 What to Serve with Beef Roast

 I enjoy a good jello salad as a side dish/dessert with pot roast.
 It just feels old-timey.